 The Essex Serpent is a historical novel written by Sarah Perry.
 It was published in 2016 by Serpent's Tail.

-The book is set in late nineteenth-century England, and it explores themes like science, scepticism, love, independence, faith, religion, socialism, feminism, politics, poverty, class, or community.
+The book is set in late nineteenth-century England, and it explores themes like science, skepticism, love, independence, faith, religion, socialism, feminism, politics, poverty, class, or community.
 The story and its characters aim to subvert many stereotypes we hold about Victorians and their era.

 The novel is set in the year 1893 in Victorian London, and in the town of Colchester and the village of Aldwinter in Essex.
-Its protagonist is Cora Seaborne, a young intellectual widow and naturalist who passionately pursues palaeontology.
+Its protagonist is Cora Seaborne, a young intellectual widow and naturalist who passionately pursues paleontology.

-When Cora Seaborne's tyrannical husband dies, she feels... relieved.
+When Cora Seaborne's tyrannical husband dies, she feels...relieved.
 She married at nineteen and she was not suited to be a proper lady and a society wife.
 Luke Garrett, one of the most talented, finest doctors and surgeons of his generation, becomes Cora's close friend and immediately falls in love with her.
 Cora decides to leave London to breathe fresh air and explore.
-She travels to Essex with her autistic eleven-year old son Francis and Martha, who is Cora's companion and Francis's nanny.
+She travels to Essex with her autistic eleven-year-old son Francis and Martha, who is Cora's companion and Francis's nanny.

 In Essex, Cora meets William Ransome, the local vicar, and his lovely wife Stella.
 She supposes they'll be terribly narrow-minded, but they are both surprisingly intelligent, modern and progressive.
 All three are charmed by each other.
 Cora and William are intellectual equals and soon their feelings become more than platonic.
 George Spencer is Luke Garrett's rich friend, also a doctor, who desperately tries to win Martha's affections.
 Martha is however more interested in solving poverty and the housing crisis in London.